Deer-Apple/Personal-Learning-Weekly-Snippet/April 2020/April-19.md

             - How Reflection works in Java (source code)

-TODO(P0): write "how it works" for above topics (how to test & Mockito) as weekly snippet.

 TODO(P1): Add "how it works" for dbutils-lite.

 TODO(P1): Add or describe how to test dbutils-lite.